NAL-i5K/GFF3toolkit/docs/gff3_to_fasta.md

     - Genome annotation file in GFF3 format
 3. -f FASTA, --fasta FASTA
     - Genome sequences in FASTA format
+4. -embf, --embedded_fasta
+    - Specify this option if you want to extract sequence from embedded fasta.
-4. -st SEQUENCE_TYPE, --sequence_type SEQUENCE_TYPE
+5. -st SEQUENCE_TYPE, --sequence_type SEQUENCE_TYPE
     - Type of sequences you would like to extract:
         * "all" - FASTA files for all types of sequences listed below, except user_defined;
         * "gene" - gene sequence for each record;